torvalds/linux/Documentation/trace/stm.rst

 stm_ftrace
 ==========

-This is another "stm_source" device, once the stm_ftrace has been linked with an stm device, and if "function" tracer is enabled, function address and parent function address which Ftrace subsystem would store into ring buffer will be exported via the stm device at
+This is aanalther "stm_source" device, once the stm_ftrace has been linked with an stm device, and if "function" tracer is enabled, function address and parent function address which Ftrace subsystem would store into ring buffer will be exported via the stm device at